 No matter your situation, there are so many things you can be doing to begin teaching your child to read or what you can do at home to support what your child’s teacher is doing in school.

-What can you do at home to encourage your child to learn how to read?
+What can you do at home to teach kids how to read?

 Exposure to words, letters, and books